 The US healthcare system could save $16.3 billion by implementing workflow automation.

-With RPA, bots can streamline these processes by collecting and logging payment information into a unified accounting system, sending reminders to patients, and communicating with insurance companies to
+With RPA, bots can streamline these processes by collecting and logging payment information into a unified accounting system, sending reminders to patients, and communicating with insurance companies to finalize payments.

 With so many inquiries, questions, appointments, cancellations, and general comments being communicated to healthcare providers from patients, insurance companies, vendors, and more, it can be a massive task managing and responding to them all.

 Automated customer service using RPA can help businesses manage these inquiries and improve overall customer satisfaction by resolving them quicker thanks to the 24/7 work of a bat.

 Tools like chatbots, automated phone trees, automated emails, and more can handle most simple requests on their own and hand them off to human representatives when necessary.

 Supply Chain Management